MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-groups/customize-your-network.md

 - MOE150
 - YAE150
 ms.assetid: 6d2a6ec7-1d65-46bb-b253-1bf441ec80a5
-description: "Learn how to customize your network by adding a logo."
+description: "Learn how to customize your Viva Engage network by adding a logo."
 ---

 # Customize your network